netsec-ethz/rains/DESIGN-PENDING-QUERY-CACHE.md

   not yet gotten an answer so far for the same information, then the current query is added to the cache together with the token of the already sent query.
 No new query is sent again to the other server except the previous query has already expired.
+- How do we handle a query which accepts as a response any context?
+If there is already a query in the cache for a specific context, should we send a new query or put it to the existing one

-## reverse lookup cache implementation proposal
+## Pending query cache implementation proposal
 1. We only remove an element from the cache after we have received an answer or the query has expired.
 In this case the server must be able to decide the query expiration time it sends to not have elements in the cache for extended periods of time.
 In case the original query is still